 applicants may be offered an alternative Early Decision with scholarship.

 When are Deposits Due?

-seat in incoming class (this deposit will be applied to tuition)
+your seat in incoming class and accept any scholarship award (this deposit will be applied to tuition and fees)

-non-refundable deposit of $500 due to reserve seat in incoming class (this
+non-refundable deposit of $500 due to reserve seat your in incoming class and accept any scholarship award (this

 Final Transcript Needed